Why is it taking a long time to perform a point-in-time recovery of my Amazon RDS for MySQL instance?

 I've initiated a point-in-time recovery (PITR) in Amazon Relational Database Service (Amazon RDS) for MySQL, and it's taking longer than expected.
 Why is this happening?

 Point-in-time recovery (PITR) is the process of restoring a database to the state that it was in at a specified date and time.
-When you initiate a PITR, transactional logs are applied to the most appropriate daily backups to restore your DB instance to a specified time.
+When you initiate a PITR, the most recent backup (either automated or manual) is restored.
+The transactional logs are then applied to roll the Amazon RDS database forward to the PITR time.

 Best practices for avoiding a long point-in-time recovery

 To avoid a long point-in-time recovery, follow these best practices:

 - Create a disaster recovery strategy.